sashokrist/book-library/README.md

   I added a Search functionality to search for books by name, ISBN, or description.

+  Keep count of the current books and users.

   Forgot the password option.

   To login as admin(after running php artisan migrate --seed):